celestemarieb/portfolio-website/README.md

 The portfolio is a publicly accessible website that can be viewed on all devices and screen-sizes.

-### Purpose
+# Purpose

-This portfolio is designed to introduce myself and my interests as well as highlight relevant skills and experience
+This portfolio is designed to introduce myself and my interests as well as highlight relevant skills and experience.

+# Target Audience

+This website is intended to showcase my skills, experience and interests to like-minded folk who may have similar interests or a need for my skills.

-### Features
+## Features

 # Responsive